Awards

 Built on a vacant lot in a Chicago neighborhood struggling with the effects of poverty and crime, the Exelon Gymnasium is changing the daily lives of the 590 students of the Rowe Clark Math and Science Academy campus of the Noble Network of Charter Schools.
-In addition to providing students with the network’s first high-school regulation basketball and volleyball courts, the space hosts monthly “Town Hall” assemblies which celebrate student leadership and academic achievement.
+The students, who previously had no high school caliber facilities for athletics, physical education, or assemblies, can now play on the network’s first IHSA regulation basketball and volleyball courts and hold meetings for the entire student body.

-A typical school day requires no artificial lighting in the main space.
-The ceiling over the court, comprised of twenty-four coffers crowned by a skylight, fills the gymnasium with natural light.
+During a normal school day, artificial lighting is not required in the main space.
+The ceiling over the court is comprised of twenty-four coffers, each crowned by a skylight.
 The light reflective coffers, fabricated with Tectum panels, amplify the daylight, absorb sound, and conceal the mechanical systems and audio speakers.
-Each skylight has aerogel insulation that diffuses light and prevents shadows on the court.
-Full-scale mockups were created to test the coffer angles, the reflectivity of the panels, sightlines, and sound absorption.
+Each skylight is filled with aerogel insulation that diffuses light to avoid shadows on the court.

 General Contractor: Bulley & Andrews